 As of 19th July 2021 services and weddings have legally been given the return to normal status.
 However in practice venues and service providers including myself have their own Covid guidelines to follow to ensure we are working in a Covid secure environment.

-With this blog, I hope to give you an idea of what that will look like, what changes to expect, and what courtesies I will need from my clients.
+As I am a close contact service business I made some changes to my pre Covid working practices and have captured these below.
+My intention is to give you an idea of what my practices look like, what changes to expect, and what courtesies I will need from my clients.

 Here is what I already do and have always done to protect my clients during makeup applications:

 - HAND SANITIZER: I wash my hands or use a hand sanitizer between every person who sits in my chair, since touching the face is a necessity during makeup applications.

 - DISPOSABLE APPLICATORS: I use one-use disposable applicators such as swabs, lip wands, sponges, and cotton rounds.

 - BRUSHES: All non-disposable brushes are thoroughly deep-cleaned with soap and water between jobs.
 I also carry an alcohol-based brush sanitizer for on-the-job cleaning as needed.

 - CREAMS: Cream-based products, such as gel eyeliners and lipsticks, are applied from a stainless steel palette that is sanitized between clients.
 Cream products are scraped out of their containers with a palette knife prior to application.
 (This way, the brush can be reloaded on the palette, without contaminating the original container of product.)

 - LIQUIDS: Liquid products, such as foundation and lipgloss, are also dispensed onto the palette prior to brush application, or applied with a disposable applicator (with no double dipping).
 Mascara is applied with a fan brush which is sanitised between clients this will be changed to me using a one-use disposable spoolie going forward.